WangJi/combineClasses/README.md

 // AB.ts
 const AB = combineClasses(A, B);
 AB.globalAMethod() // static method
-AB.globalA // static property
+AB.globalA // static property from A
-ab.globalB // static property from B
+AB.globalB // static property from B
 const ab = new AB('AB combined');
 // we use @OnInit to define the method that will be automatically called after the constructor is generated
 // thus onInitAfterInstanceIsCreated in B gets called